Why organize your workplace?

 Guild-covered jobs at movie studios, broadcast news shows, and late-night shows didn’t become Guild-covered jobs by sheer luck: Generations of writers worked together to win and maintain strong union contracts.

 Without a union, an employer can pay you anything they want, as long as it’s at least the minimum wage.
-They can require you to attend “brainstorming” sessions or write multiple “drafts” of a script for free.
+They can require you take on significant amounts of additional work without increasing your pay or changing your title.
 They don’t have to provide health care or retirement benefits.
 They can require you to work 20 hours in a row.

-If you’re working a non-union job right now, you know that non-union workers in the media and entertainment industry are too often denied benefits such as:
+If you’re working a non-union job right now, you know that non-union workers in the news, media, and entertainment industries are too often denied standards and benefits such as:

-- Support when they have a conflict with an employer
+- Advocacy and support when they have a conflict with an employer.

 Creative professionals who work under WGA contracts receive these benefits – and many others – because they are members of a strong labor union.
 The Writers Guild of America, East, has gained the respect of the industry and the support of the general public by fighting for and achieving strong, fair union contracts.